aaron1729/RAG-chatbot/README.md

-a silly little chatbot for chatting with RAG for previous chat threads.
+a silly little chatbot that uses RAG to reference previous chat threads.

 built using react + vite, with a sqlite database.